MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

     Semantic models with configured deployment rules that haven't been deployed, are also marked as *different*, since deployment rules aren't applied until the semantic models are deployed from the source stage to the target stage.

 - **Missing from** – This item appears in the target stage, but not in the source stage.
-These items are not impacted by the deployment.
+Deployment doesn't affect these items.

 > [!NOTE]
-> If you make changes to a folder but not the items in it, such as moving its location or renaming it, the items treated as if you renamed them.
+> If you make changes to a folder, such as moving its location or renaming it, even if you didn't change the items in it, the items are still treated as if you renamed them.
 Therefore, when comparing pipelines the items are labeled as *Different*.

 ## Review changes to paired items